lk-geimfari/lk-geimfari.github.io/_posts/2020-07-08-the-idiomatic-comparison-in-python.md

 description: Comparing objects and values of objects.
 ---

 Some newbies in Python often improperly use the operators `is` and `==` without knowing how exactly they work and when to use each one.
-In this article, I'll talk about the difference between them, and the use cases of each one.
+In this article, I'll talk about the difference between them, and about the use cases of each one.

 Spoiler: the main difference is that `is` compares IDs of objects and cannot be overloaded, when `==` compares the values of objects and can be overloaded using the magic method `__eq__`.